spuder/USB-Timer/README.md

 ![](https://m.media-amazon.com/images/I/512k+5LeVmL._AC_SX679_.jpg)

-Once the board is built, see the [arduino/blink/README.md](arduino/blink/README.md]) for a sketch to blink the leds
+Once the board is built, see the [arduino/blink/README.md](arduino/blink/README.md]) for a sketch to blink the leds.
+Or get started with ESPHome configuration.

 [Setup D1 Mini with arduino](https://www.instructables.com/Programming-the-WeMos-Using-Arduino-SoftwareIDE/)